Thousands of Chinese tourists trapped in resort town after Covid shutdown – KION546

 The city of Beihai, a popular summer holiday destination known for its white-sand beach and volcanic island in the Guangxi region, has reported more than 500 infections over the past week — a major outbreak by China’s standards.

-On Sunday, Weizhou island shut down all entertainment venues, from bars, cinemas, massage parlors to swimming pools.
+On Sunday, Weizhou island shut all entertainment venues, from bars, cinemas and massage parlors to swimming pools.
 Scenic spots across the island were also closed.

 The sudden shutdown of the tourist hotspot is the latest example of the economic pain inflicted by China’s costly zero-Covid strategy.
 Last week, the Chinese economy recorded its worst quarterly performance in over two years, after months of harsh lockdowns wreaked havoc across the country.

-The country’s tourism industry has been hammered by the unending travel restrictions and snap lockdowns, especially since this year.
+China’s tourism industry has been hammered by the seemingly unending travel restrictions and snap lockdowns, especially this year.
 During the Labor Day holiday in May, only 160 million domestic trips were made — down by a third from the same period last year, according to the Ministry of Culture and Tourism.

 Many tourist destinations had hoped to see more visitors in the summer holiday, but highly transmissible new subvariants of Omicron have placed local governments under more pressure to control Covid flare-ups.

 On Sunday, China reported nearly 600 locally transmitted infections — its highest uptick since May.
-At least 16 provinces across the country have identified locally transmitted Covid cases in July, according to the National Health Commission.
+At least 16 provinces across the country have identified locally transmitted Covid cases so far this month, according to the National Health Commission.

 In Macau, the government said Saturday it would extend a citywide lockdown until July 22, as it grappled to contain the gambling hub’s biggest ever Covid outbreak.